YooZiiX/ArcelorMittal-Software/README.md

 Through our specifications, we can see that we need to implement CRUD functionnality, for User and User rights.
 (**C**reate - **R**etrieve - **U**pdate - **D**elete)

+### User's Password
+To store the user's password in the database, we used a hash method (MD5).
+We also created a random password generation feature.

+### User's Roles
+The specification shows 2 user roles (Worker & Process Engineer), but he took the liberty of making a new one, the Administrator.